mbroz2/cloud-foundry/dotnet-index.md

 ## Detection
 {: #dotnet-detection}
-The {{site.data.keyword.Bluemix}} ASP.NET Core buildpack is used if there are one or more folders containing both a project.json and at least one .cs file anywhere in the application, or if the application is pushed from the output directory of the *dotnet publish* command.
+The {{site.data.keyword.Bluemix}} ASP.NET Core buildpack is used if there are one or more folders containing both a `project.json` and at least one `.cs` file anywhere in the application, or if the application is pushed from the output directory of the `dotnet publish` command.

 ## Starter application
 {: #dotnet-starter_application}

 {{site.data.keyword.Bluemix_notm}} provides an ASP.NET Core starter application.
 The ASP.NET Core starter application is a simple app that provides a template that you can use.
 You can experiment with the starter app, and make and push changes to the {{site.data.keyword.Bluemix_notm}} environment.
-See [Using the starter applications](docs/runtimes-common/starter_app_usage.html) for help with using the starter application.